Audio on demand

 Professor Paul McGreevy, Faculty of Veterinary Science, University of Sydney

-As co-founder of the International Society for Equitation Science, Paul discusses his approach to understanding how horses think and learn as well as his involvement as an adviser in the development of the Spirited: Australia’s horse story exhibition.
+International Society for Equitation Science co-founder Paul McGreevy discusses his approach to understanding how horses think and learn, as well as his work as a scientific adviser in the development of the exhibition Spirited: Australia’s horse story.

 Jennifer Wilson, Karen Hood and Tammy Ven Dange with introduction by Martha Sear